Cardi B Has Strong Opinions About Joe Exotic

 The one thing that seems to be distracting our collective stuck-inside-during-a-global-pandemic psyche is the fascinating drama that unfolds on Netflix’s eminently bingeable Tiger King, and Cardi B. is not immune.
 In fact, she’s in deep and can’t stop tweeting about it.

-Cardi has some strong opinions about the show, which shows the unfolding feud between Joe Exotic, a zoo owner in Oklahoma, and Carole Baskin, who runs a big cat rescue organization.
+Cardi has some strong opinions about the show, which shows the unfolding feud between Joe Exotic, a zoo owner in Oklahoma, and Carole Baskin, who runs a big cat rescue organisation.
 Exotic (real last name Maldonado-Passage, or maybe Schreibvogel) was sentenced to 22 years in prison for hatching a plot to murder Baskin, and also for shooting and killing several of the tigers in his zoo, a violation of the endangered species act.
-Recently he announced a $94 million lawsuit against the U.S. Fish & Wildlife Service, and asked President Donald Trump to pardon him (which wouldn’t be the weirdest thing to happen, honestly).
+Recently he announced an approximately £76 million lawsuit against the U.S. Fish & Wildlife Service, and asked President Donald Trump to pardon him (which wouldn’t be the weirdest thing to happen, honestly).

 Advertisement